top of page

 About the Researcher

-Carleigh Milburn, is a member of the Métis Nation of Ontario, enrolled in a doctoral program at Queen's University in Kingston, Ontario, Canada.
+Carleigh Milburn, a member of the Métis Nation of Ontario, is enrolled in a doctoral program at Queen's University in Kingston, Ontario, Canada.
 Ms. Milburn is actively engaged in research that explores the transformative potential of Indigenous artwork, artificial intelligence (AI), collaborative artmaking, and decolonization as powerful mediums for storytelling.

 Ms. Milburn is passionate about creating a vibrant space where art can flourish.
 She primarily works with textiles, gouache, and sculpture to bring her creative vision to life.